falcosecurity/falco-website/content/en/docs/concepts/rules/conditions.md

 ## Syscall event types, direction, and args

+{{% pageinfo color=warning %}}

+The `evt.dir` field, as well as the concept of "direction", have been deprecated in Falco `0.42.0` and will be removed in Falco `1.0.0`.
+Until field removal and since Falco `0.42.0`, specifying `evt.dir='>'` will match nothing, while specifying `evt.dir='<'` will match everything, with a warning informing the user about the deprecation.
+Users are encouraged to get rid of any reference to `evt.dir`, as its presence will result in an error at rules loading time after its removal.

+{{% /pageinfo %}}

 Every syscall event includes the [`evt` field class](/docs/reference/rules/supported-fields/#field-class-evt).
 Each condition you write for these events typically begins with an `evt.type` expression or macro.
 This is practical because security rules often focus on one syscall type at a time.
 For instance, you might consider `open` or `openat` to detect suspicious activity when files are opened, or `execve` to inspect newly spawned processes.
 You do not have to guess the syscall name—simply refer to the complete [list of supported system call events](/docs/reference/rules/supported-fields/) for an overview of what you can use.

 Each syscall has an entry event and an exit event, tracked by the `evt.dir` field, also referred to as the "direction" of the system call.
 A value of `>` indicates entry (when the syscall is invoked), while `<` marks exit (when the call has returned).
 By looking at the supported system call list, you will see that events have both entry and exit forms.
 For example: